During placement on site

 You should ensure that you provide your workplace site with your contact details for health and safety purposes.

 If you encounter any form of discrimination, discuss this issue with your supervising teacher (if appropriate), then with the site coordinator if the practice does not cease.
-You must also contact your university supervisor.
+You must also contact your university partner.

 You can also contact QUT Equity Officers on (07) 3138 2699.
 They will advise on procedures available to you.